Reviews You Can Rely On

 Credit: Nike

-Burlier than a running shoe, the best trail running shoes have extra features that make them an asset off the pavement.
+Burlier than a running shoe, trail running shoes have extra features that make them an asset off the pavement.
 Support and stability make them reliable over uneven ground, yet they are lighter and more flexible than traditional hiking shoes or boots.
 Their extra tread gives them added traction on trails.
 Still, since they're designed for running rather than hiking, they often aren't supportive enough to carry a heavy backpack.

 Running Shoes for Hiking